wewe057/ios-shared/README.md

 Purpose
 -------
-The intention of iOS-Shared is to serve as a repository for generic iOS code written by Set Direction and' its clients, authorized external contributors, etc.  Its intent is NOT to be a dumping ground for random code snippets found on the internet.
+The intention of iOS-Shared is to serve as a repository for generic iOS code written by Set Direction and it's clients, authorized external contributors, etc.  Its intent is NOT to be a dumping ground for random code snippets found on the internet.